Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Discussion

 \subsection{Linear reformulation of the POLO model}

-In \cref{subsec:functions}, we emphasized the non-ideal optimization properties of the original POLO model, and therefore we introduced its linear reformulation.
-While the latter is advantageous in theory, in practice there are potential scaling issues to be considered due to the extended value range of the decision function in \Cref{eq:polo-surr}.
+In \cref{subsec:functions}, we emphasized the non-ideal optimization properties of the original POLO model, and therefore we introduced its linear reformulation, not as an approximation of the original model, but rather to provide a means for convex optimization and apply stronger penalties on large POLO values.
+While the reformulation is advantageous in theory, in practice there are potential scaling issues to be considered due to the extended value range of the decision function in \Cref{eq:polo-surr}.
 This leads to variants of the optimization problem from \Cref{eq:problem} with different optimal points, and we observe e.g. from \Cref{fig:optimal-dose} that target coverage may not be clinically acceptable when using the linearly reformulated POLO model.
 It should be noted that the upper limit of infinity for the decision function is never reached in real-world planning scenarios, since $d_{RBE,fx}$ and $l_{d}$ assume finite values, but it is likely that lower weights are necessary to balance the partial functions in the weighted sum term, as well as to avoid gradient overshooting for better convergence.